 The Division provides analytic support to other groups within the TRA on a diverse range of topics including financial derivatives used in the natural gas industry, implementation of orders issued by the Federal Communications Commission and interpretation of statistical analysis.
-The Division will also have an active role in rule making actions initiated by the agency.
+The Division also has an active role in rule making actions initiated by the agency.